 Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

-Niger has always been on our list of countries to discover because the lands of the Sahel have a powerful attraction for us, as it is synonymous with legendary cities, nomadic festivals, mud architecture and legendary oases.
-Being no stranger to the latest news about Niger, nor to its delicate situation, we are in a position to take a gamble on this destination by taking on its challenges.
+Travel to Niger to discover this fascinating country of the Sahel, a region that attracts us powerfully, as it is synonymous with legendary cities, nomadic festivals, and architecture in mud.
+Being no stranger to the latest news about Niger, nor to its delicate situation, we are in a position to bet again on this destination, assuming its challenges and difficulties.
 Today we present a fascinating trip to Niger.

 Niger Gerewol